-Jolie Booth began training in the performing arts as a dancer from ages of 5 to 11yrs and then as an actor from 11 to 16yrs at local youth groups.
-She began working at an award winning Tudor Re-enactment called Kentwell Hall aged 10yrs old and spent a week each summer living as a travelling troubadour in a mummers troupe called the Suffolk Howlers, who are still performing together 26 years later, making them somewhat specialists in their field (no pun intended).
+I began training in the performing arts as a dancer from ages 5-11yrs old and then as an actor from 11-16yrs old, both at local youth groups.
+I began working at an award winning Tudor Re-enactment called Kentwell Hall aged 10yrs old and spent a week each summer living as a travelling troubadour in a mummers troupe called the Suffolk Howlers, we are still performing together today, 26 years later, making us somewhat specialists in our field (no pun intended).

-Studied theatre throughout GCSE's & A'Levels, completing A'Level Theatre Studies at Colchester Sixth Form College in 1996, then in 2001 completed a degree in English at Nottingham Trent University.
-Directed Equus and Alice Through the Looking Glass as part of the Nottingham Trent Drama Society.
+I studied theatre throughout GCSE's & A'Levels, completing A'Level Theatre Studies at Colchester Sixth Form College in 1996, then in 2001 I completed a degree in English at Nottingham Trent University.
+Whilst there I directed Equus and Alice Through the Looking Glass as part of the Nottingham Trent Drama Society.

-Set up and edited Flow Magazine in 2002 - a radical feminist webzine, one of the first of its kind, which became national news when Julie Burchill wrote about it in her column for the Guardian and then subsequently for Flow Magazine itself.
+When I left university in 2002 I set up and edited Flow Magazine - a radical online feminist webzine, which one of the first of its kind, and it became national news when Julie Burchill wrote about it in her column for the Guardian and then she subsequently wrote for Flow Magazine itself.

-Between 2003 and 2004 moved to a large squat in Berlin and was part of Piratinnen Puppeteen theatre company.
-They travelled around squat bars presenting videos and puppetry performances on the theme of piracy.
+Between 2003 and 2004 I moved to a large squat in Berlin and was part of Piratinnen Puppeteen theatre company.
+We travelled around the squat bars of Berlin presenting videos and puppetry performances on the theme of piracy.

-From 2004 to 2008 worked as part of a new media collective in Brighton called Nothing to See Here Productions and they spent their time making websites, music promos, short films and branding for the likes of Fat Boy Slim, Alice Russell, Quantic Soul Orchestra and Juliette Lewis.
-They also worked with artists such as Matt Sewell and Adam James on live art events like the first ever You, Me, Bum Bum Train.
-During this time they were all hands on deck so learnt a myriad of production skills as well as being the in house actress.
+From 2004 to 2008 I moved back to Brighton and worked as part of a new media collective called Nothing to See Here Productions where we spent our time making websites, music promos, short films and branding for the likes of Fat Boy Slim, Alice Russell, Quantic Soul Orchestra and Juliette Lewis.
+We also worked with artists such as Matt Sewell and Adam James on live art events like the first ever You, Me, Bum Bum Train.
+During this time we were all hands on deck so learnt a myriad of production skills as well as being the in company’s house actress.

-From 2007 to 2008 trained in acting at the Academy of Creative Training in Brighton.
+From 2007 to 2008 I trained in acting at the Academy of Creative Training in Brighton.

-In 2008 began working with the world famous fool Jonathan Kay as his producer and also trained and performed with him.
-Together they created the Nomadic Academy for Fools.
-After a few years the graduates from the academy, Jolie included, began touring professional work under the company name Theatre of Now.
+In 2008 I began working with a world famous fool called Jonathan Kay as his producer with the grand job title of Director of Fooling and after a couple of years I also began training with him too.
+Together we created the Nomadic Academy for Fools, which is still running to this day.
+After a few years the graduates from the academy, myself included, began touring professional work under the company name Theatre of Now.
+I now teach at the academy.

 "I create safe spaces within which audiences can relax, open up and explore.
 My work is extra-live, which means that the usual rules of theatre etiquette do not apply and therefore anything can happen.